Apricorn, Inc.: History

+Since then they specialized in a variety of encrypted storage devices.

 Notable products

 Company's EZ Gig II Backup and Disaster Recovery Software may be used for all company's storage products.
 It was developed to address the rapidly expanding usage of laptops and the corresponding growth of the concern for mobile data safety.

 The company's AEGIS line of external storage are plug-and-play, with necessary drivers residing within and loading upon plugin automatically.
 They also offer an encryption option.

 They have many products and even software for computers and laptops.
 They are best known for their external and internal products.
 For example, Apricorn Inc manufactures external hard drives and USB flash drives that require a real-time 256-bit AES-XTS Hardware Encryption and a secured pin.